iteravirgo/bcsitera.github.io/apps/moderan/docs/en-US/help.md

  <br/>

+### Organisation Types
+Here is possible to add different Moderan organistions codes which are used for Customer or for Vendor.
+Example TENANT used for Customer and SERVICE PROVIDER used for Vendor.

 ### Setup customers

 **NB!** Before performing any data exchange between Business Central and Moderan, existing customers in Business Central and Moderan must be mapped.
 To do so, open **Customers** and fill in **Moderan ID** (located in **Invoicing** fasttab) for every customer which should be mapped.